 You can’t.
 Well, sometimes you can.

 Dürer’s Hare is a sensitive and precious thing, so the Albertina does not have it on permanent display.
-Instead, it’s stored away under careful conditions to ensure its preservation for future generations.
+Instead, they store our furry friend away under careful conditions to ensure its preservation for future generations.

 However, it wouldn’t be worth preserving at all if we couldn’t see it now and then.
 And so the hare pops out of its burrow every five years or so.
 Unfortunately, you’ve just missed one of those times: the Albertina’s Dürer exhibition ran from Sept 20, 2019 to Jan 6, 2020.

 Dürer completed the painting in 1502 and we can thank Emperor Rudolf II for bringing it under Habsburg ownership later that century.

 Just to put the date of origin into perspective; Henry VIII of England had yet to marry any of his six wives, and the Mona Lisa was just a blank wood panel in a Florence art supplies catalogue.

-The Albertina is rightly proud of its animal portrait, as you can tell if you ever visit the museum shop, which is not short of a few hare-themed souvenirs.
+The Albertina is rightly proud of its animal portrait.
+You can tell this from a visit the museum shop, which is not short of a few hare-themed souvenirs.
 Dürer’s work is certainly the museum’s most renowned possession and I’d rank it as the second most important piece of art in Vienna, after Klimt’s Kiss.

-It’s a relatively small watercolour, at around 25 cm by 22.5 cm, with just the hare and little else.
+This relatively small watercolour measures around 25 cm by 22.5 cm, with just the hare and little else.
 I’ll leave it to the experts to describe the artistic qualities, but it makes quite an impact when you actually see it.

 Apart from the simple idea that it’s over 500 years old, there’s the detail – the individual hairs, shades and colours that combine to produce a near-photographic quality to the painting.
 The accuracy of the bone structure.
 The quiet reverence of surrounding onlookers knowing they’re seeing something rare and beautiful.
-And the eyes – expressive and including a reflection of a window within.
+And the hare’s eyes – expressive and including a reflection of a window within.

 Then, of course, there’s also Dürer’s iconic AD mark below the animal, like a marketing logo from a time when a brand was something you found on cattle.